yesiamrocks/cssanimation.io/README.md

-# CSS Animation Library for Developers and Ninjas
+# CSS Animation Library for Developers and Ninjas - {css}animation

 > A Powerful CSS Animation Library for Advanced Motion Design.